grid#

 - Raises:

-ValueError – If the points are not of the correct dimension, contains NaN’s or inf’s, do not fit the standard domain, or the values per column are not unique.
+ValueError – If the points are not of the correct dimension, contain NaN’s or inf’s, do not match with the dimension of the grid, the values per column are not unique, or the points are not within the internal domain.

 TypeError – If the points are not given in the correct type.